Activities to Do With Three-Year-Olds

+- Make a Name Puzzle.
 Write your child's name in big letters on a piece of paper.
 Then cut out a set of letters which are the same size as the letters on the paper.
 A three-year-old can then match the right letters on top of his name.
-You can actually make puzzles for any word.
+You can make puzzles for any word.
 Draw a picture next to the word so the three-year-old can see what it says.

-Cut out pictures from a magazine of pictures of things beginning with "a" (apple, ant, etc).
+- Make Collages.
+Cut out pictures from a magazine of pictures of things beginning with "a" (apple, ant, etc.).
 Or make collages with pictures that are all red.
-You can have all kinds of themes for your collages including numbers, letters, colors and shapes.
+You can have all kinds of themes for your collages, including numbers, letters, colors, and shapes.

 More Educational Activities